If you're using your GPS running watch just to track your distance and pace, you're missing out on a huge opportunity to improve your running.

 8. Ground contact

-Another smart stat you can use to improve your form if you've got a Garmin Forerunner 630 up your sleeve, Ground Contact time is the amount of time during your running that your foot is on the ground rather then flying through the air.
+Another smart stat you can use to improve your form if you've got a high end Garmin up your sleeve, Ground Contact time is the amount of time during your running that your foot is on the ground rather then flying through the air.

 Measured in milliseconds, a typical runner will have a ground contact time that falls somewhere in the 160 — 300 milliseconds range.
 Talented types like Mo Farah and the Geoffrey Mutai spend about 190-milliseconds in contact with the ground each step.